mainsail-crew/docs/setup-guide/manual-setup/moonraker.md

 ## Configuration
 **Please pay attention to the following steps!**
-Incorrectly configured `trusted_clients` are a very common source of failure.
+A very common source of errors are misconfigured `trusted_clients`.
 {: .warning }

 For Moonraker you'll need to create a separate config file.